Ennamo Yeadho: Response

 The teaser trailer's success prompted the media to claim that the audio soundtrack to the film was "red hot" with reports indicating the pull of the particular song.
 Initial response dubbed the song as "catchy and cute" with another reviewer claiming that it was set to be "easily the chartbuster of the collection".
 The song topped the Tamil music charts for months.

 After the release of the film, the song won further acclaim from critics, with Pavithra Srinivasan of Rediff.com citing it as the "obvious pick from the album" and Indiaglitz.com agreeing with the statement.

 Accolades

 The song was honored with the Vijay Award for Favourite Song, the Mirchi Music Award for Best Song and the Vijay Music Award for Most Popular Song in 2011.
 The singer of the song, Aalap Raju, won many awards for his playback singing, most notably being the Filmfare Award for Best Male Playback Singer – Tamil.

+Other versions

-The Telugu version, "Enduko Emo" was also popular and won the Maa Music Award for Best Dubbing Song in 2012.
+The Telugu version, "Enduko Emo" written by Vanamali was also popular and won the Maa Music Award for Best Dubbing Song in 2012.
+Brahmanandam performed a parody of the song in the Telugu film Naayak (2013).